mikolainer/ipedit/README.md

 Ipedit is DLL. `IpIntIpValidator` is a `QValidator`.
 You can use `static void IpIntIpValidator::set_to(QLineEdit* editor = nullptr)` method to set the validator for any `QLineEdit`.
 Note that the text value should be setted after setting of the validator.

 # Info
-State: MVP
+State: MVP;
-Tested env: Qt 6.10.0 MinGW x64 windows kit
+Tested env: Qt 6.10.0 MinGW x64 windows kit;
-Tested cases: manual input by typing without the text selection
+Tested cases: manual input by typing without the text selection;

 # Intentions to improve
 - add some tests to check manual input by typing with the text selection